How to Wash Pillowcases: Full Guide

 Preparing Your Pillowcases for Washing

-Look at the care label to know how you should wash the pillowcase.
+Look at the care label to know how to wash pillowcases.

 If you notice light stains on your pillowcases, spot-clean them before tossing them in the wash.
 You can use a store-bought stain spot treatment and let it sit for a few minutes.